CoMakery/comakery-app/README.md

 * [CoMakery Security Token (Open Source ERC-1404)](https://github.com/CoMakery/comakery-security-token)
 * [Setting up the CoMakery platform development environment](#development-setup)

-## Try out CoMakery
+## Try Out CoMakery

-You can join the CoMakery community for free at [CoMakery.com](https://www.comakery.com) or host your own version for your community.
+You can join the CoMakery community and try using the platform for free at [CoMakery.com](https://www.comakery.com) or host your own version for your community.

 ## Free For Non-Commercial Use

-[Our noncommercial license](LICENSE.md) allows you to use, modify and share this software for noncommercial purposes for free.
+Our [license](LICENSE.md) allows you to use and share this software for noncommercial nonviolent purposes for free and to try this software for commercial nonviolent purposes for thirty days.
 If you are an academic, environmental organizer, hobbyist community builder or non-profit we are proud to support the work you do with free use of CoMakery.
 Thank you for your hard work towards benefitting society.

 ## 30 Day Free Commercial Trial